 Walk the Walk 2020 Strategy

 We've been fundraising since June for local grassroots organizations run by people from the communities they serve.
-These groups use research-proven to engage communities to win in November and beyond.
+These groups use research-proven tactics to engage communities to win.
 They're promoting Democratic candidates in historically disenfranchised communities of color., and because of our funding, they are hard at work right now engaging voters.

 Frequently Asked Questions